unioslo/harborapi/docs/usage/authentication.md

 )
 ```

-See [Creating Privileged Robot Accounts](creating-system-robot.md) for information about how to create Robot accounts with extended privileges using `harborapi`.
+For simple project-level robot accounts, using the _Robot Accounts_ tab in the web interface for a project should be sufficient.
+However, if you require a Robot account with privileges that go beyond the ones offered in the Web UI, such as controlling user groups and replication, managing multiple projects, starting scans, or managing the system configuration, you will need to create a system-level Robot account through the API.
+See [Creating Privileged Robot Accounts](creating-system-robot.md) for information about how to create system-level Robot accounts with such extended privileges using `harborapi`.